interledger/rfcs/0009-simple-payment-setup-protocol/0009-simple-payment-setup-protocol.md

 1. The user's SPSP client queries the server's SPSP Endpoint.

-2. The SPSP endpoint responds with the server info, including the servers's ILP address (`destination_account`) and the shared secret (`shared_secret`) to be used in STREAM.
+2. The SPSP endpoint responds with the server info, including the server's ILP address (`destination_account`) and the shared secret (`shared_secret`) to be used in STREAM.
     * The `destination_account` SHOULD be used as the STREAM destinationAccount.
     * The `shared_secret` SHOULD be decoded from base64 and used as the STREAM sharedSecret.